devbnj/dltlite/README.md

 </pre>
 </code>

-dblight, packaged and distributed also as dltlite is &copy; Devb Inc. https://www.devb.com/.
-It is distributed by Chainbelow Inc, a not-for profit organization. dblight and dltlite is distributed under a limited GPL license.
-If you or a entity/corporation is using it for any commercial purposes, a commercial license applies. dltlite is commercially marketed through Alontrus Group (USA) and dltlite is supported by eSynergy (India).
+dltlite is &copy; Devb Inc. https://www.devb.com/.
+It is distributed by Chainbelow Inc, a not-for profit organization.